gottacatchenall/ms_sampling_effort/manuscript.md

 Here we simulate the effects of observation error to generate synthetic data with a known proportion of false negatives to compare the computed network properties of the original "true" network to the computed properties of the "observed" network with added false-negatives.
-In @fig:properties we show four properties (connectance, spectral radius, mean degree-centrality, and entropy) computed across 2000 replicates at each value of the false negative rate
+In @fig:properties we the mean-squared error of both connectance and mean degree-centrality. computed across 2000 replicates at each value of the false negative rate $p_{fn}$.
-$p_{fn}$.
 Each replicate uses a random food-web simulated using the niche model [@Williams2000SimRul] with $100$ species and connectance derived from
-@MacDonald2020RevLin as ealier.
+@MacDonald2020RevLin as earlier.

 ![The mean-squared error (y-axis) of various network properties (different panels) across various simulated false-negative rates (x-axis).
 Means denoted with points, with $1\sigma$ in the first shade and $2\sigma$ in the second.](./figures/props.png){#fig:properties}

-The primary information to be gained from @fig:properties is that properties vary in their response to number of false negatives in a sample---spectral radius (generally a measure of global structure) and connectance show roughly linear responses to false negatives, whereas mean degree centrality and entropy are decisively non-linear.
+The primary information to be gained from @fig:properties is network properties may vary in their response to number of false negatives in a sample---connectance show roughly linear responses to false negatives, whereas mean degree centrality doesn't.

+Nonlinearity of network level properties, mean deg centrality and effects on indirect interations, [@Williams2002TwoDeg]

 We propose that simulating the effects of false negatives in data in this way can serve as an additional validation tool when aiming to detect structural properties of networks using generative null models [@Connor2017UsiNul].

-Nonlinearity of network level properties, mean deg centrality and effects on indirect interations, [@Williams2002TwoDeg]

 ## Effects of false negatives on ability to make predictions